learning-zone/javascript-basics/es6-questions.md

    ---|            |---
 ---                    ---
 ```
 The problem is that the stack has limited size, and stacking up these stack frames can overflow the stack.
 Depending on the stack size, a calculation of a larger factorial would overflow the stack.
-That is why regular recursion in C#, Javascript etc. could be considered dangerous.
+That is why regular recursion in Javascript could be considered dangerous.

-An optimal execution model would be something like a trampoline instead of a pyramid, where each recursive call is executed in place, and does not stack up on the call stack.
+An optimal execution model would be something like a **trampoline** instead of a **pyramid**, where each recursive call is executed in place, and does not stack up on the call stack.
 That execution in languages supporting tail call optimization could look like:
 ```
 (fact 3)
 (fact-tail 3 1)